Linear and Rational Factorization of Tropical Polynomials: Summary and open questions

 In this work, we showed that if a finite set of lattice polytopes $\S$ is a positive basis, then one has an efficient algorithm to decide if a given tropical polynomial is $\S$-factorizable or strong $\S$-rational.
 Furthermore, when $\S$ is a full positive basis, then one has an even better description of strong $\S$-rationals.
+The tropical rational factorization solved in this paper is part of the recent efforts on generalizing Minkowski sum algorithms to signed Minkowski sums \cite{emiris2016efficient}.
+We close with a number of interesting open questions in polyhedral computations and tropical geometry.

-A major open problem of our work is whether a full positive basis always exists.
+A major open problem in our paper is to find full positive bases.
+It is easy to construct and verify positive bases, or construct a full basis.
+However, to construct one that is simultaneously full and positive is more difficult.
+It is not clear whether a full positive basis always exists for any set of primitive edge directions.
 We conjecture this to be true. \begin{conjecture}[The Full Positive Basis Conjecture] Let $E$ be a set of primitive lattice edges in $\R^n$.
 There is a full positive basis $\S$ such that $\S^1 = E$. \end{conjecture} If this conjecture holds, then for a given tropical polynomial $f$, let $e(f)$ be the set of primitive edges parallel to those in $\Delta_f$.
 Let $\S$ be a full positive basis such that $\S^1 = e(f)$.
 Then Theorem \ref{thm:SS} says that $f$ must be rationally factorizable, where both the numerator and denominator are $\S$-units.
-In other words, the conjecture implies that the following is true. \begin{conjecture}[Conjecture for Rational Factorization] Any tropical polynomial in any number of variables is rationally factorizable. \end{conjecture}
+In other words, the conjecture implies that the following is true. \begin{conjecture}[Conjecture for Rational Factorization] Any tropical polynomial in any number of variables is rationally factorizable into a product of affine monomials of the form

-Another major question is a generalization of the positive basis condition to a necessary and sufficient condition for $\NS$ to have unique and local factorization.
-By Lemma \ref{lem:necessary}, necessary conditions include being canonical, hierarchical and being a basis.
-However, from certain examples we know that being positive is a strictly sufficient condition.
-One can potentially obtain even weaker conditions by requiring that $\NS$ has local, but not necessarily unique, factorization.
-This weaker version of Theorem \ref{thm:main} would immediately imply weaker versions of Theorem \ref{thm:SS}.
-In particular Conjecture \ref{cor:fundamental} could still hold independent of the Full Positive Basis Conjecture.